pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 <div class="intro" markdown="1">
 **A 10-week course on writing _have-done lists_, a clever way to write objectives which lets you care for those small details, and that bigger vision too.**

-Join the group that starts on April 3.
-The deadline to signup is March 26.
+The next group is scheduled to start on May 7.

-[Sign up now](#get-started) or check below for more details...
+[Be notified when sign-ups are open for the May 7 group](#get-started) or check below for more details...
 </div>

 <div class="img-responsive-wrapper">